Robbery (1985 film): Production

 It filmed July to August 1985.
 Thornhill later claimed the film was extremely successful internationally.

 It was made for 2/6 – that was at a time when you could get much more interesting projects through the television system here than you can now.
 I'm pleased with Robbery.
 It's a film noir that people didn't understand here as a film noir.
 Its basic theme is the revenge of the underclass and what the French would call the Petit Bourgeoisie, and what we might here call the lower middle class who are led by a disgruntled leader.
 It's a kind of revenge film noir thing, and because it's in 4 to 3, 1.33 to 1, it's made for television and that means the framing's exactly right.
 So I think it stands up rather well, actually.
 It doesn't get shown much here.
 It does overseas.
 It's continually playing on cable systems in France and England.
 The French dubbing is fantastic.
 In French voices it's all that spivvy, mock ironic spivvy lower middle class petit bourgeoisie stuff, while the officers have École Nationale-type voices.
 It even actually went out on video in the States.
 I like it, I'm not ashamed of it, I think it's a nice little thing.
 But, because here it's seen as a B-genre thing, you've just got to put up with that here, roll with the punch, not bitch about it.

+Reception

+Richard Glover of the Sydney Morning Herald gave it a poor review commenting on the films tax payer funding "Curiously, it is another Robbery (Monday on Channel 10) which represents the finest flowering of the tax concession scheme during last year's final boom.
+The robbery in both cases, of course, refers to that committed by the producers upon the Australian Taxation Department and in turn the Australian taxpayer."
+The Sun-Herald also panned the movie writing "But to me Robbery, written by Brian Dale and produced and directed by Michael Thornhill, is more than just plain bad.
+It is also ugly, cynical, confusing and boring."
+The Age's Barbara Hooks was also negative "The cause of Australian television was set back 20 years last night with the screening of the telemovie 'Robbery' (Channel 10, 8.30).
+As drama goes, it wasn't just a dog; it was a robber's dog."
+Cinema Paper's Marcus Breen was more positive finishing "It has too much boyish fantasy, and not enough of the cut and thrust of reality that distinguished Australian television shows like Division 4, Homicide, Matlock Police and Scales of Justice.
+It is merely an exciting, patchy thriller."